HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/working_with_compose/db_over_ssl.md

 2. Perform a [helm upgrade](./helm_upgrade_values.md) to apply the changes.

-    Once the `sslConnection=true` attribute is set in the `DbUrl`, the datasource elements in the `server.xml` file will be updated with the `sslTrustStoreLocation`, `sslTrustStorePassword` and `sslTrustStoreType` attributes of the trusted certificate.
+    Once the `sslConnection=true` attribute is set in the `DbUrl`, the datasource elements in the `server.xml` file will be updated with the `sslTrustStoreLocation`, `sslTrustStorePassword`, and `sslTrustStoreType` attributes of the trusted certificate.
 For example:

     ```xml
     <dataSource id="community" isolationLevel="TRANSACTION_READ_COMMITTED" jndiName="jdbc/wpcommdbDS" statementCacheSize="10" type="javax.sql.XADataSource">